-I recently found a website called 50-Word Stories and found myself perusing these wonderful (and sometimes NOT so wonderful) fictional snippets.
+I recently found a website called 50-Word Stories that features something called “flash fiction” and found myself perusing these wonderful (and sometimes NOT so wonderful) fictional snippets.
 I did one just as a lark and found myself coming back again and again as new ideas strike me.
-I’ve also tried distilling ideas I’ve had in my head into little fifty word stories.
+I’ve also tried distilling ideas I’ve had in my head into little fifty-word stories.

 The rules are simple … tell a little story in fifty words.
 No more, no less.
 Exactly fifty words.

 Today was her day and nothing and no one else mattered, the bride thought to herself, as she gaily threw the bouquet over her shoulder to the waiting throng.

 The armless maid of honor wondered why she even bothered to stand amongst the gaggle of women as she toppled over.